RedHatWorkshops/fusev7-workshop/labs/40-karaf-openshift.md

 			</plugin>
 ```
 5. Copy `../40-artifacts/features.xml` to `src/main/resources`.
-6. Startup minishift / CDK.
-7. Login via the CLI using `oc login -u developer`.
+7. Login via the CLI using `oc login ` with your assigned userid/pwd.
-8. Create a new project using the command `oc new-project fis-karaf-openshift`
+8. Create a new project using the command `oc new-project YOURUSERID-fis-karaf-openshift`
-9. Via the CLI, cd to your mvn project and execute `mvn clean install`.
-If that executes successfully, run `mvn fabric8:deploy`.
+9. Via the CLI, cd to your mvn project and execute `mvn clean install -o`.
+If that executes successfully, run `mvn fabric8:deploy -o`.

 The build will be begin and via binary streams, deploy to your Minishift environment.

-10. Once the build has completed, login to the Web UI and click on the `fis-karaf-openshift` project.
+10. Once the build has completed, login to the Web UI and click on the `YOURUSERID-fis-karaf-openshift` project.
 Navigate to the Karaf pod log.

 ![Type Project Name](images/40-Step-10.png)